gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'offering_flower')`

-Whether the given iron golem has a red flower in their hand.
+Whether the given iron golem has a red flower in their hand. returns null for all other entities

 ### `query(e, 'blue_skull')`

-Whether the given wither skull entity is blue.
+Whether the given wither skull entity is blue. returns null for all other entities

 ### `query(e, 'count')`